Search by Keyword

-The time signature was also a marked difference for a Lennon/McCartney song. "'Baby's In Black' we did because we liked waltz-time," McCartney continued.
+The time signature was also a marked difference for a Lennon / McCartney song. "'Baby's In Black' we did because we liked waltz-time," McCartney continued.
 "We'd used to do 'If You Gotta Make A Fool Of Somebody,' (by James Ray in 1961) a cool three-four blues thing.
 And other bands would notice that and say, 'Shit man, you're doing something in three-four.'
-So we'd got known for that...It's ("Baby's In Black") in ¾ time, one of the first waltzes we wrote, which was interesting for us because most of our stuff's in 4/4."
+So we'd got known for that...It's ("Baby's In Black") in 3/4 time, one of the first waltzes we wrote, which was interesting for us because most of our stuff's in 4/4."

 It was quite apparent that they were very proud of "Baby's In Black," evidenced by it being the first song they took into the studio to record for the "Beatles For Sale" album and because they continued to perform it live right through to their final concert performance in San Francisco on August 29th, 1966.
 "We rather liked this one," McCartney confirms.
 "It was not so much a work job; there was a bit more cred about this one.
 It's got a good middle."

-It has been speculated by some writers that the lyrics to this song concern John perusing Astrid Kirchherr, the former girlfriend of the late Stu Sutcliffe.
+It has been speculated by some writers that the lyrics of this song concern John persuing Astrid Kirchherr, the former girlfriend of the late Stu Sutcliffe.
 It has become known that John had an interest in Astrid during her relationship with the former Beatle, and after Stu's death John supposedly wanted to step in, but she was still mourning Stu's death.
 Nothing has ever been confirmed about this rumor, only the hint from Paul that the reference to the woman wearing black did indeed indicate "mourning."

 The Beatles entered EMI Studio Two on August 11th, 1964 to begin recording their fourth British album “Beatles For Sale,” which was due out in December.
 This three hour evening session, from 7 to 11 pm, was devoted entirely to John and Paul’s recent composition “Baby’s In Black.”

-Only five of these takes made it through the entire song, five others not making it passed the guitar introduction from George Harrison.
-In fact, George’s lead guitar fills throughout the song as well as the his solo, which entailed him bending various notes with his tremolo arm, were the sticky points that lead them to take the entire three hours to finish the song.
+Only five of these takes made it through the entire song, five others not making it past the guitar introduction from George Harrison.
+In fact, George’s lead guitar fills throughout the song as well as his solo, which entailed him bending various notes with his tremolo arm, were the sticky points that led them to take the entire three hours to finish the song.
 Thirteen edit pieces of the twangy introductory notes were attempted, but none of them ended up being used on the song at all.
 They worked out another solution.

 In the November 1987 issue of Guitar Player magazine, George Harrison explained how they achieved the volume swells heard on the lead guitar parts of this song.
 While admiring Colin Manley, guitarist for the British group The Remo Four, and his use of a volume pedal, Harrison stated: “I could never co-ordinate it…So what we’d do is, I played the part, and John would kneel down in front of me and turn my guitar’s volume control.”

 This unorthodox lead guitar style prompted George Martin to exclaim “You want the beginning like that, do you?”
-This definitely indicated the change in roles George Martin was beginning to have in the studio with the Beatles.
+This definitely indicated the change in roles George Martin was beginning to have in the studio with The Beatles.
 The group had specific ideas that they insisted on using, and George Martin began viewing them more as artists than as youngsters needing direction, even if it was against his better judgment.

-One final recording session was held on January 5th, 1966 at CTS Studios in London.
+Another recording session was held on January 5th, 1966 at CTS Studios in London.
 This was in order to augment the live recording of “Baby’s In Black,” as well as other songs, from the August 15th, 1965 live concert at Shea Stadium in New York City.
-Paul added a bass track to the song in preparation for the television film “The Beatles At Shea Stadium.”
+Paul added a bass track to the song in preparation for the television film "The Beatles At Shea Stadium."